Self-discovery exercises: 10 tools to understand yourself

 What you’ll discover: Your true operating values versus ones you think you should have, conflicts between competing values, which decisions will feel aligned

-The values you can’t rank against each other are usually the ones running your decisions without permission.
+The values you can’t rank against each other are usually the ones already shaping your decisions.

 4. The 10-year back narrative

-How it works: Close your eyes and imagine yourself 10 years from now in a successful version of your life – not famous or rich necessarily, but successful in a way that feels right to you.
+How it works: Close your eyes and imagine yourself 10 years from now, living a version of your life that feels genuinely successful to you, whether or not that means fame or money.
 Now write the story of what happened in those 10 years.
 How did you spend your time?
 What did you create or contribute?
 What relationships deepened?
 What did you learn?

 Time needed: 30-45 minutes of writing